In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to comply with regulations.

 The Written Scheme

-It is one thing to have a Legionella risk assessment in place, but it is what you do with it that really matters.
-The risk assessment is critical to the preparation of the Water Safety Plan / Written Scheme, which in turn determines the necessary monitoring regimes required in order to establish the risk systems are operated correctly and in control.
+It is one thing to have a Legionella risk assessment in place, but it is what you do with it that matters.
+The risk assessment is critical to the preparation of the Water Safety Plan / Written Scheme, which in turn determines the necessary monitoring regimes required to demonstrate these risk systems are operated correctly and in control.

-How can an organisation determine a written scheme for one of their buildings without the risk assessment in place to provide the informed status of identified risk systems?
+How can an organisation determine a written scheme for one of its buildings without the risk assessment in place to provide the informed status of identified risk systems?

 Completing Actions and Remedial Work

-The Legionella risk assessment should also be accompanied by a risk minimisation scheme / action plan which outlines any remedial works required in order to reduce risk to as low as reasonably practicable [ALARP].
-These schemes / plans need to have agreed deadlines established between the risk assessor and the organisation who commissioned the risk assessment and will be completing the mitigating works.
+The Legionella risk assessment should also be accompanied by a risk minimisation scheme/action plan which outlines any remedial works or management tasks required to reduce risk to as low as reasonably practicable [ALARP].

-Failures identified by the Water Hygiene Centre with such schemes / plans, includes:
+Failures identified by the Water Hygiene Centre with such risk minimisation schemes/plans include:

-Deadlines set by the risk assessor with no input from the organisation, as such the deadlines can be either lenient or unachievable.
+- Deadlines set by the risk assessor with no input from the organisation, resulting in the deadlines being either too lenient or simply unachievable.
 This leaves the organisations open to scrutiny.
-Your Legionella risk assessment should only offer prioritised recommendations “ideally with an indication of timescales”, and it is up to the organisation to then consider cost and difficulty, updating the minimisation scheme accordingly.
+Your Legionella risk assessment should only offer prioritised risk recommendations “ideally with an indication of timescales”, but it is up to the organisation to then consider cost and difficulty, updating the minimisation scheme accordingly.

 Closure!
-A sense of achievement!!
+A sense of achievement!
 Once the prioritised recommendations are actioned they need to be closed.
-This should be evidenced, an auditable trail that can confirm the recommendation has been completed i.e. a photograph, order / job / docket number.
+This should be evidenced, with an auditable trail that can confirm the recommendation has been completed i.e. a photograph, order/job/docket number.

 Conclusion